bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 ## General

-Presets are groups of files which can be created through the preset interface by only entering an identifier and clicking "CREATE!".
-They help quickly setting up new items, entities or similiar features.
-This page covers the presets in version 2 of the api
+Presets are groups of files which can be created through the Create File window there the user can input values to customize the preset's output.

 ## Plugin Integration